 2. Put a poster up in your house- Print out or make a poster of characters, vocabulary, grammar points and put it out where you spend a lot of time.
 On the wall beside the kitchen stove.
 On the fridge.
 On the mirror.
 In a bathroom.
 You will always be reminded of the language and memorize them without noticing.

 Thousands of thoughts come and go in our mind every single day.
 Do you know how to say some of them in the language that you are learning?
 Start from something simple such as "I am going to eat lunch" "This coffee is so good!"
 "It's 10am".
 It is a great practice to build sentences in your mind when you are actually communicating, since you are required to prepare sentences as quickly as possible when talking.

 Once you make those effort at home to try teaching yourself a new language, you will want to use it to communicate.
 Here are the things you can do:

 Find a language exchange partner and meet up online.

 Visit the local library website to see if they are hosting language circles.

 Seek for professional help from us!
-Aardvark Learning Academy offers French, Spanish, Japanese, and English as a second language.
+Aardvark Learning Academy offers French, Japanese, and English as a second language.
 You will study the language of your choice with experienced professionals to achieve your goal faster.